jacekroszkowiakdev/quiz-game/README.md

 # quiz-game
-simple quiz app in React
+A simple quiz app created with React